Frequently Asked Questions

 To keep the network safe and community-focused, the following are not allowed:

-Items that are clearly unsafe for human use or consumption
+• Items that are spoiled, unsafe, mislabeled, or clearly not suitable for use or consumption

-If you are not sure whether something is appropriate, you can always ask us.
+If you are not sure whether something is appropriate, email us at info@plentifully.co before listing it.

 Can I share skills or time instead of physical items?